harvard-dce/mh-opsworks/README.local-opsworks.md

 * Ensure dce-opencast and oc-opsworks-recipes are in the state you want to test.
+* If you want to enable Ubuntu ESM you can set an environment variable for the token.
+Ubuntu ESM is free (with registration) for individuals.
+Sign up at https://ubuntu.com/advantage.
+If you don't set the environment variable the initial `up` will prompt you; just hit Enter to skip and not enable ESM.

+        export UBUNTU_ESM_TOKEN=[token]

 * Start your environment!
 This takes about 20 to 25 minutes on my beefy machine with SSD.